higan-emu/emulation-articles/input/run-ahead/README.md

 worth of video and audio data before outputting just one frame.
 This means that it has five times the overhead of running the emulator without run-ahead

-There are tricks ](at can be) to reduce the overhead: specifically, because the frames are not displayed onscreen, you do not have to emulate the video generation.
+There are tricks that can be done to reduce the overhead: specifically, because the frames are not displayed onscreen, you do not have to emulate the video generation.
 In other words, you treat it similarly to frame-skipping.
 Since video is often one of the most expensive portions of emulation, this can greatly